 While the skillet is heating and the batter is resting – actually the batter is very busy, there’s a reaction between the baking soda, powder and the acids in the yogurt and apple cider- slice your apple.
 It’s best if the apple is not red delicious or any of the blander varieties.
 We are huge fans of Gala or Honeycrisp, they have enough tartness to survive heating, but aren’t so tart that they aren’t fun to eat out of hand.
 If you are doubling or tripling this batch for an event, sprinkle the apples with lemon juice to prevent browning.

 When the skillet is hot, pour the batter onto the skillet by 1/3 cup fulls.
-Place 2 – 3 slices of apples on each pancake and allow them to cook for about 2 minutes each side.
+Place 2 – 3 slices of apples on each pancake and allow them to cook for about 2 minutes on each side.
 Be careful, these are a little harder to turn than the plain buttermilk ones.

 Unless you enjoy playing short-order cook for people, keep the finished pancakes in the oven set at 200F.
 This will keep them at serving temperature until the whole batch has been cooked.